 Cast Interviews: The Voices of Toy Story 4

-Just a few more days until Toy Story 4 hits theaters and I can’t wait for all of you to see it!
-Part of the magic of this movie is the wonderful talent that makes it happen, including the creators who bring it all together and give us the characters and voices of Toy Story 4.
+Just a few more days until Walt Disney Pictures Pixar Films Toy Story 4 hits theaters and I can’t wait for all of you to see it!
+Part of the magic of this movie is the wonderful talent and voice actors that makes it happen, including the creators who bring it all together and give us the characters, voices and new friends of Toy Story 4.

 Disclosure: I was hosted by Disney for this press event.
 All opinions and character crushes are 100% my own.

-Producer Mark Nielson kicked things off by sharing his thoughts on how (and why) this movie even came to be:
+Producer Mark Nielson kicked things off by sharing his thoughts on how (and why) this addition to the toy story films came to be:

 It’s been four or five years.
 We’ve got a crew back at Pixar that’s been working on this, trying to craft it.
 It’s a Toy Story movie.
 We love this.
 It’s in the DNA of this place.
 We knew it had to rise to the level of the other ones.
 So we just put our kind of blood, sweat, and tears into this, as did the crew, about 250 people back at Pixar.

-With the edition of Toy Story 4 comes a completely new story line, which of course brings exciting new characters!
+With the edition of Toy Story 4 comes a completely new story line – which trust me, takes off on a very unexpected detour – which of course brings exciting new characters in addition to Andy’s toys that we’ve grown to know and love!

 Keanu on joining the Toy Story family: